Genital warts are a common sexually transmitted infection caused by a virus called Human Papilloma Virus (HPV).

 The type of treatment you'll be offered depends on what your warts are like.
 The doctor or nurse will discuss this with you.
 Treatment options include:

-- Cream or liquid - you can usually apply this to the warts yourself a few times a week for several weeks.
-These treatments can in some cases cause soreness, irritation or a burning sensation
+You can usually apply this to the warts yourself a few times a week for several weeks.

-- Freezing - a doctor or nurse freezes the warts with liquid nitrogen, usually every week for four weeks.
-This can also cause soreness, burning sensation and irritation
+A doctor or nurse freezes the warts with liquid nitrogen, usually every week for 4 weeks.

-- Surgery - a doctor or nurse can cut, burn or laser the warts off.
+A doctor or nurse can cut, burn or laser the warts off.
 This is usually only recommended if the warts are not responding or are too large for cream or freezing.
-Side effects of these treatments include bleeding, wound infection, or scarring
+Side effects of these treatments include:

 Recurring genital warts